 One of the primary components of digital selling is understanding your target audience.
 Sales emails take it to its most micro level.
 So understand what your leads are doing, what fields are relevant and what you can provide to them, then put it into your communication.
-Make sure that your lead understands how important they are to you, and by crafting an email personalised to them as opposed to a stale script you can become closer to your lead and not become a empty email that will be ignored.
+Make sure that your lead understands how important they are to you.
+Craft an email personalized to them as opposed to a stale script.
+You can become closer to your lead and not become a empty email that will be ignored.

 There are typos and poor grammar

 A simple and very avoidable mistake.
-Take a few minutes to read over your content and make sure that any of these errors are corrected.
+Take a few minutes to read over your content.
+Make sure that any of these errors are corrected.
 Don’t embarrass yourself in front of your leads.
-They are supposed to view you as a knowledgable, informed resource.
+They are supposed to view you as a knowledgeable, informed resource.
 Don’t do anything to cheapen your brand.

 You don’t know your lead’s business